 A capsule wardrobe is free from clutter, it represents your lifestyle, saves you money, and can help simplify your life.
 There are really no rules when it comes to building a capsule wardrobe.

 To get started, you can download my Capsule Wardrobe Checklist here.
-It’s available for purchase in my Declutter Binder or you can create your own worksheet.
+It’s available for purchase in my Wardrobe Bundle or you can create your own worksheet.

 NOTE: You don’t want to include sleepwear, underwear, or workout clothes in your capsule wardrobe.
 The only time I recommend including workout clothes in your capsule wardrobe is if you have an active lifestyle and wear athletic clothes often (such as yoga pants to run errands and so on).